-To address those challenges, UN member states require fair, responsible, ethical and efficient CJSs and crime-prevention strategies that contribute to sustainable economic and social development.
+To address those challenges, UN member states require fair, responsible, ethical and efficient criminal justice systems and crime prevention strategies that contribute to sustainable economic and social development.
 It also imposes a responsibility on states to work together.

-These scourges have also had a negative impact on the people of South Africa, and government therefore fully supports the UN's promotion of the objectives relating to the continued and focused national and international prevention and combating of these crimes.
+These scourges have also had a negative impact on the people of South Africa, and Government therefore fully supports the UN's promotion of the objectives relating to the continued and focused national and international prevention and combating of these crimes.